The Best Coffee Maker for Camping

 The French press has been the same for ages.
 It was starting to get a bit old.
 But then the ‘American press’ emerged out of nowhere.
 This coffee maker is more than a patriotic gimmick.

-It takes some of the best parts of the French press, and then it improves them a whole lot.
+It takes some features from the best French press coffee makers, and then improves them a whole lot.

 Instead of just putting the grounds in the bottom of the vessel, the plunger and grounds container is combined into one.
 This means that you can control the brewing a lot more precisely.
 It also means that cleaning is a lot easier.